TMorville/tmorville.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I am a self proclaimed web developer who likes the internet, hip hop, and fancy yo-yos.
+Hello, my name is Tobias and I do neuroscience.

-# What do you do?
-I make website and stuff.
-All the code I write is on my [Github](https://github.com/getmicah).

-# What programming languages do you use?
+# What is my focus?
-When making websites I like using Javascript and Sass.
-I also like Python and making linux scripts.
+My research triangulates between applied mathematics, computational biology and theoretical decision-making.
+The central motivation of my PhD project is to develop and improve a fundamental theory of choice based subject to normative constraints from physiology and evolution.
+Through my PhD I’ve tested the predictions from this theory via axiomatic methods using behavioural and neural measurement using magnetic resonance (in humans), optogenetics, and fibre optometry (in mice).